-One of the age-old questions in the law is: do I really need an attorney before I file a lawsuit or respond to a lawsuit that has been filed against me?
-Lawyers, it goes without saying, do not have a great reputation in our society.
+One of the age-old questions in the law is: do I need an attorney before I file a lawsuit or respond to a case that has been filed against me?
+Lawyers do not have an excellent reputation in our society.
 Whether or not that reputation is deserved or not, I will leave it up to you.
 Regardless, I think most people would prefer not to have to interact much with lawyers- that is until you need their help in some regard.
-I get the impression that many people are surprised after meeting one of our attorneys that we are regular people just like they are.
+I get the impression that many people are surprised after meeting one of our attorneys that we are regular people, just like they are.

-So, the question remains as you begin your own family law case: do you need an attorney to represent you?
-Whether yours is a divorce, a child custody case, a modification, enforcement, or a grandparent’s rights case, you need to know what your options are as far as representation.
-Can you adequately represent yourself in one of these kinds of cases, or if you represented yourself, would you have a fool for a client (as the old saying goes)?
+So, the question remains as you begin your family law case: do you need an attorney to represent you?
+Whether yours is a divorce, a child custody case, a modification, enforcement, or a grandparent's rights case, you need to know what your options are as far as representation.
+Can you adequately represent yourself in one of these cases, or if you described yourself, would you have a fool for a client (as the old saying goes)?

 Prose divorce: Can you handle it?

 First, you do not need to be represented by an attorney to file any family law case.
-You are legally able to represent yourself in one of these cases.
+You are legally able to express yourself in one of these cases.
 If you choose to move forward without counsel, you would be known as a pro se party.
-Keep in mind that you are not given any assistance by the judge, the clerk, or anyone else because you have no attorney.
+Remember that you are not given any assistance by the judge, the clerk, or anyone else because you have no attorney.
 The legal bar is not going to be lowered just because you have no attorney.

-For instance, I can tell you from experience that many of the family law clients that our office is fortunate enough to represent in their cases initially began their cases by representing themselves.
-After a while of self-representation, they find, however, that their lives and the difficulty of their cases make it impossible for them to advocate for themselves properly.
-This is understandable given that these folks (like you) have their own jobs and own lives to worry about on top of their divorce or child custody case.
+For instance, I can tell you from experience that many of the family law clients that our office is fortunate enough to represent in their cases initially began their patients by expressing themselves.
+After a while of self-representation, they find, however, that their lives and the difficulty of their circumstances make it impossible for them to advocate for themselves properly.
+This is understandable given that these folks (like you) have their jobs and own lives to worry about on top of their divorce or child custody case.

 That would be my first point: hiring a child custody lawyer would allow you to save time, minimize mistakes, and avoid costly errors at the beginning of your case.
 Now, on to my second point of this blog post.